Seren-Hughes/crystal-cave/TESTING.md

 ### Cause:

 The issue was caused by missing or conflicting event listeners for touch events (`touchstart` or `touchend`) on mobile devices.
 While `click` events worked on desktop, mobile devices rely on touch events, and the existing logic did not properly handle these events.
-Additionally, duplicate event listeners were being added, which may have caused unexpected behavior.
+Additionally, duplicate event listeners were being added, which may have caused unexpected behaviour.

 ### Solution: